FraPorta/ExpRobExercises/README.md

 In the Play state, it simulates the pet going to the position of the user, waiting for a pointing position, and then reaching it.

 #### Ros Parameters
-* timescale -> parameter used to scale the simulation speed
+* timescale &rarr; parameter used to scale the simulation speed
-* map_dimension_x -> total x of the map
+* map_dimension_x &rarr; total x of the map
-* map_dimension_y -> total y of the map
+* map_dimension_y &rarr; total y of the map
-* home_x -> home x position on the map
+* home_x &rarr; home x position on the map
-* home_y -> home y position on the map
+* home_y &rarr; home y position on the map
-* person_x -> user x position on the map
+* person_x &rarr; user x position on the map
-* person_y -> user y position on the map
+* person_y &rarr; user y position on the map

 #### Ros Messages
-* /behaviour -> topic on which the current behaviour is published when modified
+* /behaviour &rarr; topic on which the current behaviour is published when modified
-* /voice_command -> topic on which the user voice command is published
+* /voice_command &rarr; topic on which the user voice command is published
-* /pointing_position -> topic on which the user pointing position is published
+* /pointing_position &rarr; topic on which the user pointing position is published
-* /actual_position -> topic on which the pet actual is published
+* /actual_position &rarr; topic on which the pet actual is published

 ### State Machine
 This is the state machine inside the Behaviour Controller component